 Just in!
-HUGE congrats to Patricia Dillard on the option of her feature script.
+HUGE congrats to Patricia Dillard on the option of her feature script MOTHER OF THE BRIDE.
 Couldn’t be more thrilled that her high concept, female driven comedy is on its way to the big screen!
 Also BIG congrats to Angela Antle for her script, THE COLONY OF UNREQUITED DREAMS, being long listed for the CFF Harold Greenberg Fund Screenwriting Competition!
 Angela’s script is one of 11 finalists and I’m keeping my fingers crossed for the win!

-Meanwhile the 2016 Film Independent Project Involve Fellows screened their films at the Los Angeles Film Festival and are already making a splash on the festival circuit!
-Get the Life written by Adelina Anthony has landed a spot at BFI’s London Film Festival this fall as well as at NewFest in New York and the Atlanta Film Festival while They Charge for the Sun co-written by Eugene Ramos and Terence Nance will be at the Chicago International Film Festival, Atlanta Film Festival, Cleveland International Film Festival, Rotterdam and Pan African Film Festival.
+Meanwhile the 2016 Film Independent Project Involve Fellows are making a splash on the festival circuit!
+Get the Life written by Adelina Anthony has screened at BFI’s London Film Festival, Outfest Fusion in LA, NewFest in New York and the Atlanta Film Festival while They Charge for the Sun co-written by Eugene Ramos and Terence Nance has played at the Chicago International Film Festival, Atlanta Film Festival, Cleveland International Film Festival, Rotterdam and Pan African Film Festival.
 You can read more here.

 Past Fellows continue to have their short films programmed both in the US and around the world.
-You can find a promo for last year’s films here.
+You can find a promo for their films here.
 Here are some highlights: